AdvaniaSE/BicepTrainingLab/3. Creating resources in VSCode/lab.md

 Now that you have a template file and a matching parameter file it's time to deploy the storage account to Azure.
 Templates can be deployed directly from VS Code or by using command line.
 In this part of the lab we will explore all options.

+Before you start, open your parameter file and make sure you have a value specified for the name parameter.

 ### Deploy templates using VSCode

 The simplest way to get started with template deployments is to stay in VS Code where the template has been authored.